rasel-rz/opti-cli/README.md

 This script will match all URL.
 So activating it on-click only will prevent the browser unnecessary reloads.
 Now, run `npx optly dev`, navigate to the TAB you want to test the changes, enable Tampermonkey on that TAB, reload, enjoy!

 The CLI by default supports typescript and scss.
-If you want the dev enviroment to disable them, just run `npx optly dev js`.
-This will stop compiling the TS/SCSS to custom JS/CSS and you can simply modify the custom JS/CSS and continue development.
+If you want the dev enviroment to disable them, check out *Environment Variables* section.

 ## Metrics
 The REST API doesn't support test specific/variation only metrics.
 It only allows us to create and attach page based metrics.
 Once you pull an experiment, you should have an empty _metrics.json_ on your experiment folder.
 To create a metric, we need need a CSS Selector and a name.
 Update the `metrics.json` as follows: